 |Did this page help you?
 Yes | No | Tell us about it...|

-Although temporary security credentials are short-lived, you should be aware that users who have temporary access can make lasting changes to your AWS resources.
-For example, if a user with temporary access launches an Amazon EC2 instance, that instance could continue to run and incur charges against your AWS account even after the user's temporary security credentials expire.
+Although temporary security credentials are short-lived, users who have temporary access can make lasting changes to your AWS resources.
+For example, if a user with temporary access launches an Amazon EC2 instance, the instance can continue to run and incur charges against your AWS account even after the user's temporary security credentials expire.